Painting 1 - ART 147 Prerequisite: Art 120 or Art 124

 1).
 Tardiness: Students are expected to attend class on time.
 Coming into class during a lecture, demonstration, or critique is highly distracting to the students who were on time.
 Every third tardy will be counted as an unexcused absence.
 These will build up quickly if you make it a habit, and it will affect your grade.

 GRADES - See grade point system sheet.
-Five Canvas discussions, Six projects, Field Trip & Paper, Two Critiques, Attendance
+Five Canvas on line discussions, Six painting projects, a Field Trip & Paper, Two Critiques, Attendance

 1. To develop basic fundamental skills in acrylic painting.